gravitational/teleport/rfd/0159-webasset-cache.md

 split file having the same hash across multiple versions is very low.

 #### File cleanup
-The first cause for concern is how to mitigate an s3 bucket filling up indefinitely with new versions of the webassets.
+Our current webasset bundle is ~7mb The first cause for concern is how to mitigate an s3 bucket filling up indefinitely with new versions of the webassets.
 Due to the chaotic nature of when/how often different users choose to upgrade, I believe it it out of scope for Teleport to have any control of bucket cleanup.
 However, we can provide some general suggestions and documentation that we think would work best.
 One of the things Teleport _can_ provide is a `TeleportVersion` tag for each webasset file (assuming the compatible storage supports tags).
 This will give the users some insight into which version a specific file is supporting.

 The suggested way to cleanup files is to set a [lifecycle rule](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) based on expiration.
 This will let files naturally cleanup themselves after a specified time.
 If a file is deleted due to this rule for a proxy version still